Guidelines concerning donation at the University of Southern Denmark

 Precautions in the case of death

-The undertaker chosen to be responsible for the practical arrangements in connection with the death shall inform the Institute of Molecular Medicine.
+The undertaker chosen to be responsible for the practical arrangements in connection with the death must inform the Department of Molecular Medicine.
 All undertakers in the Region of Southern Denmark have received information about what to do in the case of body donations.

-Donor's body shall be transferred to the University of Southern Denmark, Odense, in a coffin.
-The coffin is then stored in the Institute of Molecular Medicine.
+Donor's body must be transported to the University of Southern Denmark, Odense, in a coffin.
+The coffin is then stored at the Department of Molecular Medicine.
 It is of fundamental importance that the deceased donor's body is transferred to the University of Southern Denmark, Odense, as soon as possible.

 The University of Southern Denmark guarantees full anonymity.

-If death occurs outside Denmark, the Institute of Molecular Medicine shall consider the donation agreement cancelled.
+If death occurs outside Denmark, the Department of Molecular Medicine have to consider the donation agreement cancelled.